Interests

 • I do very few talks and presentations, but where I do I charge a fee based on the same day-rate I use for design.
 This includes the time taken to create or plan the talk/presentation and the time giving it.
 I don’t do very many talks because I find them very stressful and because I have very limited time alongside my main full-time job of design and writing.

-• I don’t have any!
-I am a strong protector of my independence of voice.
+• I don’t have any investments of interests in specific companies: I am a strong protector of my independence of voice.

 • Direct payments: I have no investment or interest in any other company, I do not take or receive money from any company that influences my writing.

-• Charities: I give money from my business to a number of charities whenever I can, listed on my charities page, these are normal donations through their sites and are in no way any kind of partnership or anything more than a donation.
+• Charities: I will support charity campaigns on social media wherever I can to help raise awareness.
+I give what I can from my business to a number of charities, listed on my charities page, these are normal donations through their sites and are in no way any kind of partnership or anything more than a donation.
 I give to a number of humanitarian charities in addition to these out of my own money with nothing to do with my writing or design business.
-I will support charity campaigns on social media wherever I can to help raise awareness.